When Is the Best Time

 - Allow at least 2 hours for your visit.
 This gives you the time to walk up to the arch rock, enjoy the breathtaking scenery, and observe the puffins.
 However, you easily spend half a day here when visiting the beaches, too.

-All Dyrhólaey pictures are from my friend Milan, the puffins by my friend and photographer Chris.
+The Dyrhólaey pictures are from my friend Milan and my brother Rene, and the puffins by my friend and photographer Chris who recently visited Iceland.